antony-a-n/Setting-up-and-Load-Balancing-RDS-read-replica-using-route53/README.md

-   When ever you are dealing with MYSQL with a large number of read queries such as a shopping site, you can make the performace more powerful by setting up read-replicas of your master server.
+If you are dealing with MYSQL with a large number of read queries such as a shopping site, you can make the performace more powerful by setting up read-replicas of your master server, which is a life saver.

 When ever a change is occured on the Master server,it will be reflected in the replicas too.

-Using RDS, you can easly setup a master and slaves read replica model.
+Using Amazon RDS, you can easly setup a master & read replica model.

-Whenever the master fails to work, one of the replicas will promoted as master for a better uptime,
+Whenever the master fails to work, one of the replicas will promoted as master for a seamless service.

 There are a few adwantages of using RDS server than setting up a instance with mysql manual installation.